 Conclusion

-Ayurvedic medicine can help people think more rationally and compassionately about their health.
-However, for these treatments to work, they must be part of most patients’ treatment programs.
+Ayurvedic regimen can help people think more rationally and compassionately about their health.
+However, for these treatments to work, they must be part of most patients’ treatment programs that have to align with the principles about healthy recovery and modifying your life could help cancer patients cope with modern procedures and make treatment more enjoyable.

-Finally, cancer patients should know that most treatment decisions are their own and not made by doctors.
+Future prospect research has to be done to combine the finest values of ayurveda and modern ones so that to create an optimal cancer treatment plan.
+By this Ayurveda may help treat cancer in several ways Finally, cancer patients should know that most treatment decisions are their own with the doctor’s advice.
 Staying informed and talking to your healthcare provider regularly can help you make choices that improve your treatment plan and health.

 References: